PLAN8VR/blender-splat-exporter/README.md

 Ensure the mesh has colour attribute assigned and that vertex colours have been baked or created.
 (Also works with Principled BSDF base colour)

-Select mesh to export, file\export\Gaussian Splat (.ply)
+Select mesh to export, file\export\Gaussian Splat (.ply), or use the options in 3D view side panel.

-Currently, there are two options for Points~|~Splats, use the existing verices (most stable and predictable), or sample mesh (less stable and not very optimised just yet).
+Currently, there are two options for Points~|~Splats, use the existing vertices (most stable and predictable), or sample mesh (less stable and not very optimised just yet).
 There is a global slider for opacity and size of splat, both of which hopefully will become more programmatic/automatic soon.